 - 10 ounces pasta I used a variant of penne, but any medium-sized pasta shapes will do

 - 1 ball of mozzarella

-- freshly grated parmesan cheese, to serve
+- freshly grated parmesan cheese to serve

-- Meanwhile, boil the pasta according to the packet instructions (until al dente is best), then drain, reserving some of the water.
+- Meanwhile, boil the pasta according to the packet instructions (until al dente is best).
+Then drain, reserving some of the water.

 - Add the pasta to the sauce and toss until well coated.
 Add enough of the reserved cooking water to make the dish nice and smooth and ‘silky'.

 - Rip the mozzarella into the pan and stir again briefly.